-- Memory modules of different capacities can be mixed provided other memory population rules are followed. - Mixing of more than two memory module capacities in a system is not supported. - Unbalanced or odd memory configuration results in a performance loss and system may not identify the memory modules being installed, so always populate memory channels identically with equal DIMMs for best performance. - Supported RDIMM / LRDIMM configurations are 1, 2, 4, 6, 8 DIMMs per processor. - Populate eight equal memory modules per processor (one DIMM per channel) at a time to maximize performance. - NOTE: Equal memory modules refer to DIMMs with identical electrical specification and capacity that may be from different vendors.
+- Populate all the sockets with white release tabs first, followed by the black release tabs. - Unbalanced or odd memory configuration results in a performance loss and system may not identify the memory modules being installed, so always populate memory channels identically with equal DIMMs for best performance. - Minimum recommended configuration is to populate four equal memory modules per processor.
+AMD recommends limiting processors in that system to 32 cores or less. - Populate eight equal memory modules per processor (one DIMM per channel) at a time to maximize performance. - NOTE: Equal memory modules refer to DIMMs with identical electrical specification and capacity that may be from different vendors.